search form

 How Comprehensive is the Search?

-See also Beyond the Surface: Unveiling the Crucial Role of Background Checks in Fraud Prevention and Public Safety
+See also The Role of Background Checks in Building Trust and Security in Society

 The accuracy of a background check also depends on the comprehensiveness of the search.
 A basic background check may only include information related to criminal records, while a more comprehensive search may include employment history, education, credit reports, and driving records.